Ryan Coogler biography

 He also made another short in 2011 called The Sculptor.

-Next, Ryan is set to take the reins on the Marvel superhero film Black Panther.
-Again, he's scheduled to work with Michael B. Jordan, and he'll also direct Chadwick Boseman, Lupita Nyong’o and Danai Gurira in the movie.
-Ryan has penned the script for the film, which is expected to hit theaters in 2018.
+Ryan most recently took the reins on the Marvel superhero film Black Panther , starring Chadwick Boseman, Lupita Nyong’o, Michael B. Jordan and Danai Gurira.
+Ryan penned the script for the film, which hit theaters in 2018.